dngphuu/absinthe-todo/README.md

 2. Configure settings:

-> Note: A test OpenAI API key is included in .env.example for testing purposes.
+> Note: An OpenAI API key is included in .env.example for testing purposes.
 Please use responsibly and consider getting your own key for production use.

 ```bash
 GOOGLE_CLIENT_ID=your-client-id